Driving School Vehicles: The Definitive Guide

 What type of driving school vehicle should you buy?

 Typically, a standard sedan is used for behind-the-wheel instruction.
-Many driving schools invest in reliable, durable, safe vehicles like those chosen by Profitable Venture.
+Many driving schools invest in reliable, durable, safe vehicles such as:

 Be sure to take into account things like purchase price, ongoing maintenance costs, gas mileage, safety ratings, and the average lifespan of the car in order to hold operating costs to a minimum and maximize your long-term profitability.